 Write for people

 Too often, businesses are so focused on optimization and trying to climb in the rankings that they forget their website needs to speak to real people, not just robots.
 Search engines are getting smarter every day, and they're increasingly learning to love what people love.
-So write for people first.
+When it comes to SEO writing, write for people first.
 Optimize for search engines second.

 Google May Not Use Your Title Tags & Meta Descriptions